Richie Ray: Musical career

 Ray left Juilliard in 1963, after just one year.
 He made this choice so that he could get organized and dedicate himself to his own band.
-This was a year after Cruz joined in as the lead vocalist.
-In 1965, he signed with Fonseca Records and released his debut album, Ricardo Ray Arrives-Comején.
+This was a year later that Cruz joined in as the lead vocalist.
+In 1965, he signed with Fonseca Records and released his debut album, Ricardo Ray Arrives/Comején.
 The album included the outstanding hit songs "Mambo Jazz", "Comején", "Viva Richie Ray", "El Mulato", "Suavito", "Pa' Chismoso Tú" and the bolero-cha "Si Te Contaran".
 The famous pair recorded some of their finest work during the period that they were with the Fonseca label.

 In 1966, the group switched to the Alegre label, coinciding with the arrival of the boogaloo.
 Ray recorded nine albums with Alegre.
-He was a part of Tico/Alegre Records until 1970, and during that time he produce such hits as "Richie's Jala Jala", "Mr. Trumpet Man", "Señor Embajador", "Agúzate" (Gold Record Award winner), "Amparo Arrebato", "Traigo de Todo", and the Spanish version of Frank Sinatra's "My Way", called "A Mi Manera".
-This song went on to be the most radio played Spanish version of "My Way" during 1970; the song also won the duo a Gold Record Award.
+He was a part of Tico/Alegre Records until 1970, and during that time he produce such hits as "Richie's Jala Jala", "Mr. Trumpet Man", "Señor Embajador", "Agúzate" (Gold Record Award winner), "Amparo Arrebato", "Traigo de Todo", and the Spanish version of Claude François 's "Comme d'habitude", called "A Mi Manera" in reference to Frank Sinatra's version "My Way".
+This song went on to be the most radio played Spanish version of "comme d'habitude" (and so of "My Way") during 1970; the song also won the duo a Gold Record Award.

 While with Alegre, Ray also recorded two albums for UA Latino.
-These included "Viva Ricardo" and "El Diferente" (Gold Record Award winner).
+These included Viva Ricardo and El Diferente (Gold Record Award winner).
 The band scored a number one hit with the song "Colorín Colorado", while "El Diferente", "Feria En Manizales" and "Ay, Compay!", became number one hits in Latin America.

 In 1968, Ray and Cruz had been together professionally for five years, had written most of their songs together, and for the first time in the album Los Durísimos, they shared equal billing in an album cover.
 This album had such hits as "Agallú", "Pancho Cristal", "Adasa", and "Yo Soy (Babalú)".
 Since then the band became officially known as Richie Ray and Bobby Cruz.